Nick Mohammed: Career

+From ages 16 to 30, Mohammed worked as a close-up magician for hotels and weddings.

+Mohammed is known for his character Mr Swallow, a megalomaniac magician.
+Developed during his time in Cambridge Footlights, the character's voice and attitude were inspired by his English teacher in secondary school, who spoke in the same high-pitched Northern accent as Mr Swallow does, and named for the fact she would swallow a lot in between sentences.

-Mohammed featured in the second series of BBC One's Reggie Perrin and was a co-presenter in BBC Three comedy series The King Is Dead alongside Simon Bird and Katy Wix.
+In 2010, Mohammed featured in the second series of BBC One's Reggie Perrin and was a co-presenter in BBC Three comedy series The King Is Dead alongside Simon Bird and Katy Wix.
 He made guest appearances in Pete & Dud: The Lost Sketches, Miranda, How Not to Live Your Life and Life's Too Short, and appeared in Series 2 Episode 4 of the BBC Radio 4 musical comedy show Alex Horne Presents The Horne Section.

-Following his Radio 4 debut (Quarters), Mohammed had a second series Nick Mohammed in Bits.
+Following his Radio 4 debut (Quarters), Mohammed had a second series Nick Mohammed in Bits (2010).
 He was a cast member of BAFTA-nominated CBBC sketch show Sorry, I've Got No Head, and supported Angelos Epithemiou (as one of his radio show characters, Mr Swallow) on his 2010 national tour.
-He had a supporting role in all three series of the C4 comedy Drifters.
+He had a supporting role in all three series of the E4 comedy Drifters.

-Mohammed is known for his character, Mr Swallow, a megalomaniac magician.
-He created the character's voice and attitude after his English teacher in secondary school who spoke in the same high-pitched Northern voice Mr Swallow does, and the name coming from the fact she would swallow a lot in between sentences.
-He first developed the character while in Cambridge Footlights.

-Mohammed developed The Mr Swallow Show for BBC Television and wrote and starred in an original comedy-drama Magic for Channel 4 as part of the Coming Up Scheme.
-He appeared in CBBC show Hank Zipzer as Mr. Love.
-He made a guest appearance in the final episode of series 1 and first episode of series 2 of Uncle.
+In 2011, Mohammed wrote and starred in the original comedy-drama 'Magic', an episode of the Channel 4 anthology series Coming Up.
+From 2014 to 2016, he played Mr Love in CBBC show Hank Zipzer.
+He appeared in two episodes of Uncle in 2014 and 2015.
 In 2015, he joined the cast of ITV comedy The Job Lot.
-He wrote and starred in two series of 'Detective Sergeant Nick Mohammed', a comedy set in a police station, for BBC Radio 4.
+He wrote and starred in two series of Detective Sergeant Nick Mohammed, a comedy set in a police station, for BBC Radio 4.